GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 Hopes of an agreement, which had looked all but doomed a few days ago, as well as more traditional market support from German export data lifted European shares and southern euro zone government bonds rallied.
 Still, investors were reluctant to make too big a move given past efforts to reach a Greek deal.

-The pan-European FTSEurofirst 300 index rose 2.3 percent to close at 1,511.64, while MSCI's all-country world index of global equity performance gained 0.94 percent.
+The pan-European FTSEurofirst 300 index rose 2.0 percent to 1,507.33, while MSCI's all-country world index of global equity performance gained 0.99 percent.

 Chinese markets helped boost the global mood as the main stock index rose 6.4 percent, recovering almost as much as it had lost the previous day.
 The Chinese securities regulator ordered shareholders with stakes of more than 5 percent not to sell for the next six months.